Cathy Moriarty: Early life

-Moriarty was born November 29, 1960, in The Bronx borough of New York City, the daughter of Irish Catholic immigrants Catherine, a homemaker, and John Moriarty, a warehouse worker.
+Moriarty was born November 29, 1960, in The Bronx borough of New York City, the third of seven children born to Irish Catholic immigrants Catherine, a homemaker, and John Moriarty, a warehouse worker.
+Moriarty's father was from Faha, County Kerry, while her mother was from Ballineen in County Cork.

 She was raised in Yonkers, New York, where she attended Lincoln High School.
 When she was 18 years old, her friends urged her to enter a bathing-beauty contest at a local bar:

 So, I go in there, and my knees are shaking, and I'm breaking out in goose bumps 'cause I'm embarrassed and cold.
 All these guys are whistling and stuff.
 Then all of a sudden the emcee announces I won first prize, and I say, "Hey, this is really funny".
 So this Italian guy comes up and asks if he can take my picture and I say, "Sure, go ahead", 'cause he's gonna take it anyway.
 And whad'd'ya know, this same guy calls me three weeks later, says his name is Joe Pesci and asks if I'd like to test for a part in this movie about a boxer named Jake LaMotta.